-So You Want To Be An eBay Trading Assistant?
+So You Want To Be An eBay Consignment Seller?

 (Or how I got to Here from There)

-My Journey from eBay newbie to Trading Assistant
+My Journey from eBay newbie to Consignment Seller

 (or How I Actually Got Here From There - the abridged version)

-First things first -- this is not a definitive guide to Trading Assistant super stardom.
+First things first -- this is not a definitive guide to selling super stardom.
 Following exactly in my footsteps is not likely to gain you anything except the ability to walk exactly as I do... and that ain't always pretty.

-This lens is meant to be is a narrative, humorous if I'm lucky, informative if I do well, of my journey from simple buyer to Trading Assistant.
+This article is meant to be a narrative, humorous if I'm lucky, informative if I do well, of my journey from simple buyer to consignment seller.
+And while my journey played out on eBay, the lessons learned apply to any online venue.
 I'll share some of my better decisions and some of my more interesting mistakes.

-I cannot tell you if being a Trading Assistant is for you - only you can determine that.
+I cannot tell you if consignment selling is for you - only you can determine that.
 What I can do is try to relate some of what I went thru on my journey.
 Your journey is sure to be different, but that's the best part!

 So pull up a chair (what? you're already sitting?
 Good!) and relax... because in the words of that really wise person who's name I can't recall: What A Long Strange Trip It's Been!